Naan Vazhavaippen: Soundtrack

 The music was composed by Ilaiyaraaja.
+The song "Endhan Ponvanname" is set to Nadanamakriya, a janya raga that is derived from Mayamalavagowla.
+The song "Thirutheril Varum" is set in Mohanam raga.

 Reception

 Kausikan of Kalki in his review wrote whatever the origin of the plot maybe, Yoganand has directed this plot briskly while praising the performances of Ganesan and Vijaya.
-He concluded the review saying this film won't let producers down.
+He concluded the review saying this film would not let producers down.
+Anna reviewed the film positively, praising the cast performances, Ilaiyaraaja's music, the cinematography and Yoganand's direction.